mlabuda2/nf-tower-docs/docs/monitoring/aggregate_stats.md

 ## Load and Utilization

 As processes are being submitted to the compute environment, the **Load** monitors how many cores and tasks are currently being used.
+For the cores gauge chart, the denominator is the maximum number of cores that have already been used at that moment during the execution of that specific pipeline.

 **Utilization** is calculated for memory and CPUs.
 This is the average value across all tasks and is calculated by dividing the memory (or CPUs) usage by the memory (or CPUs) requested.